Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-For each patch instruction in the request, it returns a list with a `{ "status": 1 }` if an existing entity with that UUID has been found *and* can be removed, `{ "status": 0 }` if no entity exists in the world with this UUID and an error message if an invalid UUID.
+For each patch instruction in the request, it returns a JSON array following this [schema](./schema.entities.delete.response.json) with a `{ "status": 1 }` if an existing entity with that UUID has been found *and* can be removed, `{ "status": 0 }` if no entity exists in the world with this UUID and an error message if an invalid UUID.

 ## Example